Defining the Merrimack Experience

 Students will stay and work with the Romero Center, an urban retreat and social justice education center in the heart of East Camden, NJ that is connected with a Catholic parish.
 During the day, students work at a variety of work sites: in schools, with hot meal programs, at drop-in centers for persons infected and affected with HIV and AIDS, at housing construction, with the South Jersey Food Bank and with several other agencies in Camden and the Philadelphia area.

 - Volunteering at an Augustinian orphanage or school

 These are but a few of the volunteer activities that many Merrimack College students and their advisors perform every year during Alternative Spring Break (ASB), a tradition on the Merrimack campus for nearly 50 years.
 During their various locations across the United States and internationally, students become involved in communities and are exposed to different cultures.
 These experiences encourage a lifetime of civic involvement, and often for the first time, students see the struggles that others must endure.
 Students raise their own funds to cover program expenses, transportation, food, and supplies for each service site.

-- MERRIMACK IN THE CITY DAY - once each semester to reach out to needs in our local communities.
+- This service opportunity occurs once each semester, to reach out to support various needs in our local communities.

-- CHRISTMAS GIVING TREE - opportunity to care for people in need in the Lawrence area during the Christmas season.
+- During the Christmas season, the College community reaches out to care for people in need in the Lawrence area.

 - At the end of each academic year, students recycle and donate clothing, housewares, food, etc. to support local families in need before returning home.

 - Alternative Fall Break (AFB)